microsoft/NFP-Business-Applications/PowerPlatform/demos/ai-pricing-tool/solution-overview.md

 ### 🤖 Key Features

-- **Brand Identification** — Detects the brand from the tag input.
-If unidentifiable, outputs `"Brand not identified"`.
+- **Brand Identification** — Detects the brand from the image input.
+If unidentifiable, outputs `"Brand not identified"` and prompts the user to tag a photo of the items tag.
 - **Description Generation** — Produces an item description using AI analysis of the image and metadata.
 - **Price Estimation** — Returns a realistic resale price range based on data from platforms like Poshmark, eBay, and ShopGoodwill.
 - **Price Justification** — Provides reasoning behind the price range based on item condition, demand, and market trends.